ashwath-ramesh/setting-up-a-linux-vm/README.md

 #### Logging into a remote server using a specific private key
 - ssh -i ~/.ssh/id_rsa root@123.456.789.012

+### Logging from a remote server into GitHub using a specific private key
+- Test connection with: ssh -T git@github.com -i ~/.ssh/my_private_key

 #### Adding in new public SSH keys to the vm
 - go to: nano ~/.ssh/authorized_keys
 - add the public key in a new line